-For plants such as Japanese maple (Acer palmatum), overwinter protection is needed because they are marginally hardy in Iowa and during extreme winters may suffer extensive damage or die from cold temperatures without extra protection.
+- Marginally Hardy - For plants such as Japanese maple (Acer palmatum), overwinter protection is needed because they are marginally hardy in Iowa and during extreme winters may suffer extensive damage or die from cold temperatures without extra protection.

-Newly planted perennials, trees, and shrubs have not yet established extensive root systems and are more likely to see winter damage without some protection for the first year or two.
+- Newly Planted - Newly planted perennials, trees, and shrubs have not yet established extensive root systems and are more likely to see winter damage without some protection for the first year or two.

-Plants, like arborvitae (Thuja) or roses (Rosa), are more likely to see browsing damage from hungry rabbits, mice, voles, or deer when the ground is covered with snow so protection is needed to prevent damage.
+- To Prevent Animal Damage - Plants, like arborvitae (Thuja) or roses (Rosa), are more likely to see browsing damage from hungry rabbits, mice, voles, or deer when the ground is covered with snow so protection is needed to prevent damage.

 For tropical, semi-tropical, and other non-hardy plants the damage over winter comes from the cold temperatures.
 These species do not have strategies to prevent cell breakage or death due to freezing temperatures and cannot survive an Iowa winter.

 For those plants that are typically winter hardy, there may be other reasons why they see damage or death over the winter.